The Must-Haves

 Apply smart transformations to your messages before sending them to models.

-: Rearranges messages for better context utilization (especially useful for long conversations)
+"middle-out": Rearranges messages for better context utilization (especially useful for long conversations)

 models